oracle/docker-images/OracleDatabase/SingleInstance/samples/kubernetes/README.md

                          -o jsonpath={.data.ORACLE_PWD} | base64 --decode; echo
     ```

-1. Create a new database client container within the same namespace to talk to the database
+1. Create a new database client container within the same namespace.
+This will talk to the database
-    via the Service named _database_.
+    via the Kubernetes Service named _database_.

     Replace `local-repo.com/oracle/instantclient:19` with the image path in your local image registry.